 - Motivation to sexually abuse – this can arise from a number of sources which vary with the individual;

 - Overcoming internal inhibitions – most young people who sexually abuse are aware of the taboos against this behaviour, yet because of their experiences or a specific set of circumstances, they can overcome these;

 - Overcoming external inhibitions – this can include grooming the victim and involve creating the physical opportunity to commit the offence;

-- Overcoming the resistance of the child – the offender will employ a variety of methods to commit the offence and equally important keep the victim quiet.
+- Overcoming the resistance of the child – the young person may employ a variety of methods to commit the offence and equally important to keep the victim quiet.
 These may include bribery, threats or other forms of coercion.
 Exploring behaviour using this model may help open up discussion and avoid the pitfalls of falling into asking too many "why" questions.
 Instead, open questions should be used such as "tell me", "explain to me", "describe to me."